Method

 Three phases

-A takeover holds in three stages.
+A successful handover has three stages.

 The starting point, the rebuilding of the file, and the stabilisation should not be confused.